Skip to content

 With 26 different categories of Q&A, Yahoo Answers tells you about everything there is to know.
 The voting system keeps the most accurate answers at first.

 The Yahoo Answers community guidelines clearly state that the person needs to be a good citizen, courteous and has to cite the sources for making any claim.
 It does not encourage venting out, hate speeches, chats which violate the site’s Q&A format or exploiting the community in any way.
-The only drawback is that the website requires a yahoo account to sign in to ask your questions.
+The only drawback is that the website requires a Yahoo account to sign in to ask your questions.

 Check out Yahoo!
 Answers here